Hélder Costa: Valencia (loan)

 On 31 August 2021, Costa joined La Liga side Valencia on loan for the 2021–22 season.

 Al-Ittihad (loan)

-In August 2022, Costa joined Saudi Pro League club Al-Ittihad on loan for the duration of the 2022–23 season.
-Costa reunited with former Wolverhampton Wanderers manager Nuno Espírito Santo.
-Costa scored his first goal for Al-Ittihad against Al Taawoun on 26 December 2022.
+In August 2022, Costa joined Saudi Pro League club Al-Ittihad on loan for the duration of the 2022–23 season, and subsequently, Costa reunited with former Wolves manager Nuno Espírito Santo.
+He scored his first goal for the club against Al Taawoun on 26 December 2022.

 Estoril

-On 30 July 2024, Costa successfully completed his medical at Estoril.
-On August 1, the deal was made official, with Costa on a one year contract.
+On 30 July 2024, Costa returned to Portugal for the first time in seven years, successfully completing his medical at fellow Liga Portugal club Estoril Praia.
+On 1 August, the deal was made official, with Costa signing on a one-year contract.

 Yunnan Yukun

 On 23 January 2025, Costa joined Chinese Super League side Yunnan Yukun.

 International career

 Portugal

 Born in Angola, Costa started his international career in representing Portugal.
 He played for Portugal at the 2013 UEFA European Under-19 Football Championship, and although he did not score in the team's run to the semi-finals, he was named in the Team of the Tournament.

 Costa also represented Portugal at the 2014 Toulon Tournament.

 Costa received his first call-up to the senior Portugal squad ahead of the UEFA Nations League fixtures in October 2018.
 He made his senior international debut in a friendly against Scotland at Hampden Park on 14 October, in a 3–1 win in which he scored the opening goal.
 Portugal won the 2018–19 UEFA Nations League, but Costa was not called up for the final four tournament.